ronanfernandes/docker-apache2-letsencrypt/README.md

 # Apache2 with Let's Encrypt
 This is a apache2 docker image with letsencrypt implemented.
-Before starting the apache2 deamon, this image will check if certificates for the hostname domain exist.
+Before starting the apache2 daemon, this image will check if certificates for the hostname domain exist.
-If certifacates exists, it will do a `certbot renew` command to check if the certificates needs a renewal and renew it if needed.
+If certificates exists, it will do a `certbot renew` command to check if the certificates needs a renewal and renew it if needed.

 In the case that certifacates do not exist, it will create it for the domains